 May God bless you and your family,

-Live Streaming via Youtube: as we move out of lockdown and Mass is available in the church we are still live streaming on Sundays at 09.45 and 11.15 and on Thursdays at 09.30.
+Live Streaming via Youtube: as we move out of lockdown and Mass is available in the church we are still live streaming on Sundays at 09.00 and 11.00 and on Mondays, Thursdays and Fridays at 09.30 normally, but please check the newsletter each week for any changes to weekday times.
 To join those Masses, please click here

 If you have smart TV you can go straight to YouTube and search St Michael’s Parish Huntingdon.